Personalized Additive Modeling for Multi-level Federated Learning: Additional Experimental Details and Analyses in Simulated Scenarios

-To understand how FeMAM discovers inherent data distribution, we visualize the multi-level structure generated by FeMAM through the mapping function $C(\cdot)$ in Fig.~\ref{fig: app curve_compare}.
-We compare ground truth (pre-defined) relation structures on the right and place the convergence curves below for better understanding.
-We use the Tiny ImageNet dataset to illustrate the observations and the results on CIFRA-100 are similar.
+To further illustrate how FeMAM adapts to the underlying heterogeneity, we visualize the learned multi-level structures.
+We compare the learned structures with the ground-truth (pre-defined) relation structures, and include convergence curves for interpretation.
+We use Tiny ImageNet for illustration; results on CIFAR-100 are similar.

-\textbf{FeMAM adapts to different non-IID relation structures by pruning useless models:} Generally, for each non-IID setting, the desired number of models per level varies.
-From Fig.~\ref{fig: app curve_compare cluster-wise} and Fig.\ref{fig: app curve_compare iid}, the ground truth relation structures are empty at high levels, so FeMAM generate relatively sparse structures on Cluster-wise and IID data.
-In Fig.\ref{fig: app curve_compare client-wise} and Fig.\ref{fig: app curve_compare fine-grained}, FeMAM needs more levels to capture the relatively complex relation structure of client-wise and multi-level non-IID data.

-\textbf{FeMAM adapts to different non-IID relation structures by discover cluster boundaries:} For each level, we mark the boundaries if the adjacent clients belong to different clusters.
-Thus, the cluster boundaries on the ground truth relation structure represents the data distribution.
-Note that Client-wise and IID setting do not have explicit clusters, so we do not mark boundaries in Fig.\ref{fig: app curve_compare client-wise} and Fig.\ref{fig: app curve_compare iid}.
-For simple cluster structure in Fig.\ref{fig: app curve_compare cluster-wise}, FeMAM discovers all the boundaries at the corresponding level $2$; For complex, multi-level structure in Fig.\ref{fig: app curve_compare fine-grained}, FeMAM reveals almost all the boundaries except one, but at different levels.
-Note that the number of clusters of FeMAM from level 2 to 4 is simply set to 5, so we do not expect FeMAM to completely reveal the multi-level ground truth clusters at each level, which is 9, 15 and 22 respectively.